MrWyss-MSFT/OSInstallHistory/README.md

 # Introduction

+> seems like Win11 23H2 does not create the Setup key for the previous version anymore.
+So this is not working anymore.
+I will try to find a solution for this.

 Windows (10/11) in-place Upgrades change/overrides Win32_OperatingSystem.InstallDate.
 (Original Install Date)
 This makes it hard to find the original installation date or to see the history of in-place upgrades performed on your Win10/11 machines.